zechtz/imes-public-portal/README.md

 ## Connecting to DHIS2

+1. Rename the file .env.sample.ts  to .env.ts
-1. Change the file .env.sample.ts with appropriate settings
+2. Update the file .env.ts with appropriate settings